anusikhajha/anusikhajha/README.md

 ### :wave: Hello World!
 I am [Anusikha] :octocat:

 - 🌱 I’m currently working as a Data Analyst 📈👩🏻‍💻📊
-- 🔭 I previously worked as an HR Recruiter.
+- 🔭 I previously worked as an HR Professional.
 - 🧑‍🤝‍🧑 I’m looking to collaborate on Data Visualisation and Analysis
 - 🥅 2024 Goals: Become an expert in making sense out of data
 - 🍔 McDonald's Burger is my favourite food